CRREL/GRiD-API/objects.md

   Key           Value Type   Value Description
   ------------- ------------ -----------------------------------------------------------
-  created\_at   timestamp    Time of creation for the TDA: `YYYY-MM-DD HH24:MI:SS.FF6` name          string       The name of the TDA. notes         string       User notes. pk            integer      The primary key of the TDA.
+  created\_at   timestamp    Time of creation for the TDA.
+ISO 8601 format as UTC. name          string       The name of the TDA. notes         string       User notes. pk            integer      The primary key of the TDA.